-14.3.2 Internship: Student has to undergo 3 mandatory internships during the program for the award of degree.
-The internship programs are as detailed below.
+14.3.2 Internship: Student has to undergo mandatory internship during the program for the award of Degree.
+Research/Industrial/Rural Internship - All the students shall have to undergo a mandatory internship of minimum 14 to 20 weeks during the VI to VIII semesters.